Skip to content

 1 / 1

 The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company has also published its corporate human rights policy.
+The company also commits to human rights through its corporate human rights policy.

 • Y